mongodb-labs/mongo-c-driver-async/docs/ref/loop.rst

 The Default Event Loop
 ######################

-amongoc provides a default event loop in ``<amongoc/default_loop.h>``.
+|amongoc| provides a default event loop in
+:header-file:`amongoc/default_loop.h`.
 This is a simple single-threaded event loop that provides all the base operations.

 .. function:: void amongoc_default_loop_init(amongoc_loop* [[storage]] loop)

   Initialize a new default event loop.

-  :param loop: Pointer to storage for a new `amongoc_loop`
+  :param loop: Pointer to |attr.storage| for a new `amongoc_loop`
   :header: :header-file:`amongoc/default_loop.h`

   Each call to this function must be followed by a later call to